-The feature-length film premieres July 1 in the United States through Bleecker Street and in Canada through levelFILM with Zawe Ashton and the majority of the original cast from the popular short film.
+The feature-length film premieres July 1, 2022 in the U.S. with Zawe Ashton and the majority of the original cast from the popular short film.
 The story is an adaptation of Suzanne Allain’s novel.
 Set in Regency-era London, Jeremiah Malcolm (Dìrísù) is an aloof and affluent bachelor looking for a woman who will fulfill a long and comprehensive checklist of qualities for a suitable wife.
-Spurned by Mr. Malcolm early on in the season, Julia Thistlewaite (Ashton) schemes with her cousin Lord Cassidy (Jackson-Cohen) and childhood friend Selina Dalton (Pinto) to make him see the error of his ways.
+Spurned by Mr Malcolm early on in the season, Julia Thistlewaite (Ashton) schemes with her cousin Lord Cassidy (Jackson-Cohen) and childhood friend Selina Dalton (Pinto) to make him see the error of his ways.

 Jones spoke with Elixuer about the making of the movie (a seven-year process from start to finish!), early reactions to the short film and the diverse cast, and what it is like being a new director.

-What was the development process for Mr. Malcolm’s List from story to screen like?
+Can you talk about the development process for Mr. Malcolm’s List from story to screen?

 I heard the script for the first time on the Black List Table Reads podcast about seven years ago.
 When I heard this script, instantly, my brain was ticking.
 I could see the world.
 I fell in love with these characters and very much was like, “I want to make this film.”